Nivalyx/osu-wiki/wiki/Tournaments/CIC/2021/en.md

 1. Each player must use the `!roll` command once in #multiplayer in order to determine the banning and picking order.
    - The winner of the `!roll` gets to decide which player gets to pick and ban first.
-   - This rule does not apply in the Group Stage lobbies.
+   - This rule does not apply in the Group stage lobbies.
 2. Each player may ban up to two beatmaps from the mappool following a modified "comeback mechanic" system that is adapted from the [osu!catch World Cup 2019](/wiki/Tournaments/CWC/2019).
 The system works as follows:
    - At the start of the match, each player has to ban **one beatmap** from the mappool.
    - After a player reaches 3 points (in the Round of 16, the Quarterfinals, and the Semifinals) or 4 points (in the Finals), the opposing player is then given a chance to **ban another beatmap** from the mappool that hasn't either been picked or banned up until that point as a comeback mechanic.